Judge: Diamond Sports must pay full value of contracts to Diamondbacks, Guardians, Twins, Rangers

 In April, the judge ruled Diamond to pay half of what the teams were owed in rights fees.

-“I think the contract rate is the right answer here,” said Lopez in using his decision after two marathon days of testimony.
+“I think the contract rate is the right answer here,” said Lopez in issuing his decision after two marathon days of testimony.

 The decision is another chapter in what has been a contentious week in the strained relationship between MLB and Diamond Sports.